Maximum Matching in Semi-Streaming with Few Passes: Preliminaries

-For a subset of edges $F$, we denote by $\OPT(F)$ a matching of maximum size in the graph $G$ restricted to edges $F$.
-We may write $\OPT(G)$ for $\OPT(E)$, and we use $M^* = \OPT(G)$.
-We say that an algorithm $\mathbf{A}$ computes a \emph{$c$-approximation of the maximum matching} if $\mathbf{A}$ outputs a matching $M$ such that $|M|\geq c \cdot |\OPT(G)|$.
+We say that an algorithm $\mathbf{A}$ computes a \emph{$c$-approximation to the maximum matching problem} if $\mathbf{A}$ outputs a matching $M$ such that $|M|\geq c \cdot |\OPT(G)|$.
 We consider two potential sources of randomness: from the algorithm and from the arrival order.
 Nevertheless, we will always consider worst case against the graph.
 For each situation, we relax the notion of $c$-approximation so that the expected approximation ratio is $c$, that is $\Exp |M|\geq c \cdot |\OPT(G)|$ where the expectation can be taken either over the internal random coins of the algorithm, or over all possible arrival orders.